 Follow The Hunt on Twitter: @RSSH_Shrewsbury

 The club not only prides itself on its history and traditions, but also on its successes and prominence on the National cross-country scene.
-Notable recent old boys include Oli Laws (competing for GB at cross-country) and Oli Mott (British Universities), and the present generation of Hunt runners are fast establishing themselves as a force to be reckoned with.
-Indeed, in recent years the club has swelled in numbers (with squads including close to 50 boys and girls), and soared in successes (with nine trophies won in the 2010-2011 season, and a Top 5 placing at the National Long Run at Knole Park).
+Notable recent Old Salopians include Oli Laws (competing for GB at cross-country) and Oli Mott (British Universities), and the present generation of Hunt runners have themselves as a force to be reckoned with.
+Indeed, in recent years the club has swelled in numbers, with around 70 boys and girls regularly training and competing with the Hunt each season.

-Our sights are firmly set on attaining a National title in the coming years, but we also encourage runners of all abilities, priding ourselves on being a wholly welcoming and non-elitist club which pupils of all abilities and ages feel a part of.
+We encourage runners of all abilities, priding ourselves on being a wholly welcoming and non-elitist club to which pupils of all abilities and ages can feel proud to belong.